niklasda/Dahlex/README.md

 # Dahlex
 Some variations of the Dahlex games (wp8 & w8)
-See Miscellanceous repo for flash & desktop versions
+See Miscellaneous repo for flash & desktop versions